alukosdev/ccsp/standards/aicpa-soc.md

 ---
 categories: [Auditing and Assurance Standards]
-icon: alert
+icon: stop
 ---

-!!!warning
+!!!danger
-This page is currently under revision.
+This page has not yet been revised for 2022.
 !!!

 # AICPA SOC